fisser001/tpch-execution-plans/README.md

 # tpch-execution-plans
-The repository contains execution plan for the benchmarked tools for each tool, schema and scale factor.
+The repository contains execution plans for the benchmarked tools for each tool, schema and scale factor.